beego/beeweb/README.md

 	- `lang -> types`: languages that you want to support
 	- `lang -> names`: user-friendly name of languages.
-	- `app -> doc_names`: sections' name of additional documentation list.
 	- It's **NOT** necessary but if you want to you can use GitHub app keys as following format:

 			[github]
 			client_id=1862bcb2******f36c
 			client_secret=308d71ab53ccd858416cfceaed52******53c5f

-- In the file `conf/navTree.json`:

-	- This file is for design navigate bar and relation between sections and nodes.
-	- After you modified this file, you need to change i18n setting in `conf/locale_<lang>.ini` files in order to show name correctly.
 - In the file `conf/docTree.json`:

 	- This file saves the file tree(with file name and commit) of your project that is hosted in GitHub.
 About how to use documentation project please see [beedoc](http://github.com/beego/beedoc).
 Note that if you added new section to documentation list and you do not want to wait auto-refresh, simple delete this file and restart.
-	- To change the documentation project URL, you need to change it in function `checkDocUpdates` in file `models/models.go`.
+	- To change the documentation project URL, you need to change it in function `checkDocUpdates` in file `models/models.go`, as well as somewhere in `views`.